Krishbelwal/HR-Analytics---Employee-Attrition-Dashboard/Readme.md

 ### 5. Job Satisfaction
-**Insight:** Employees with low or neutral satisfaction are more likely to leave.
+**Insight:** Employees with low or neutral satisfaction are more likely to leave , espically those with 0-5 years in current role , comapny and 0-5 years promtions period.
-**Recommendation:** Conduct regular feedback sessions and address concerns early.
+**Recommendation:** Conduct carrer development opportunities and improve the promption cycle.

 ### 6. Years in Company